K-Coll/Milestone-Project-1/README.md

 <br>
 <br>

-13. As a Returning Visitor, I want to find useful information regarding the local area surrounding the campsite, in order to plan what I’m doing on my holiday..
+13. As a Returning Visitor, I want to find useful information regarding the local area surrounding the campsite, in order to plan what I’m doing on my holiday.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|